Entanglement structure for finite system under dual-unitary dynamics: Bipartite Entanglement Generation

 Using the expression for $C_x$, it can be verified that for all cases $\tr (C_{x}C_{x}^{\dagger}) = 1$, with $\lambda_i$ being eigenvalues of $C_{x}C_{x}^{\dagger}$.
 With the constraint $\sum_i \lambda_i = 1$, we have:

 where the left (right) inequality is obtained for $\lambda_i = 1/q^x \, \forall i$ ($\lambda_i = 1$, for some $i$).
-For the maximal case, the rate of entanglement growth coincides to the maximum value for all orders $\alpha$ \cite{Dual_Dynamics_Entanglement_Spreading}.
-Entanglement velocity can then be described as a fraction of the maximum possible entanglement generated as a function of $x$, given by:
+For the maximal case, which corresponds to $m$ being unitary, the rate of entanglement growth coincides to the maximum value for all orders $\alpha$ \cite{Dual_Dynamics_Entanglement_Spreading}.
+The entanglement generated can then be quantified as a fraction of the maximum possible entanglement generated as a function of $x$, given by:

 The maximal increment of entanglement entropy between $t$ \& $t+1$ is $4\ln(q)$, irrespective of $\kappa_t$ \cite{Sarang_ent_val}.
 This gives us another metric to monitor entanglement growth as a fraction of the maximum, defined as: